Jeremy Summers: Career

-In 1966, Summers directed episodes of Danger Man; he also directed some 12 episodes of The Saint from 1964 to 1966.
+In 1966, Summers directed one episode of Danger Man; he also directed some 12 episodes of The Saint from 1964 to 1966.
 Episodes of The Saint that Summers filmed include "The Lawless Lady", "The Death Penalty" and "The Unkind Philanthropist" (1964), "The Abducters" (1965) and "The Man Who Liked Lions" (1966).

 This was followed in 1967 by The Baron and several foreign films of that year The Vengeance of Fu Manchu, Five Golden Dragons and The House of 1,000 Dolls for Harry Alan Towers.
 He also directed an episode of Man in a Suitcase in 1968.

 In 1969, still under contract with ITC, Summers directed a number of episodes of the popular series Randall and Hopkirk (Deceased), working with actors Mike Pratt, Kenneth Cope and Annette Andre.
 In the 1970s, Summers directed two episodes of UFO and several of The Protectors, both being Gerry Anderson series.
 Other directing credits include Jason King (1971–72), Boy Dominic (1974), and Return of the Saint (1978, this version with Ian Ogilvy cast as Simon Templar).
 He also directed films for the Children's Film Foundation, including Sammy's Super T-shirt.

-During the 1980s, he directed multiple episodes of dramas for the BBC and independent television, including Tenko (1982–84), Strangers and Brothers, Big Deal (1985–86), All Creatures Great and Small (1988), Howard's Way (1989–90), and Hannay (1988, with Robert Powell appearing as Richard Hannay).
+During the 1980s, he directed multiple episodes of dramas for the BBC and Independent Television, including Tenko (1982–84), Strangers and Brothers, Big Deal (1985–86), All Creatures Great and Small (1988), Howard's Way (1989–90), and Hannay (1988, with Robert Powell appearing as Richard Hannay).

 In the 1990s he directed many episodes of the television soap operas Coronation Street, Emmerdale and Brookside (including the film spin offs The Lost Weekend, Friday the 13th and Double Take!) before his retirement in 2001.
-While on Brookside, he also directed the Liverpool FC feature The Last night of the Kop commemorating the final time the football stand was used before Anfield became an all-seater stadium.
+While on Brookside, he also directed the Liverpool FC feature The Last Night of the Kop commemorating the final time the football stand was used before Anfield became an all-seater stadium.